HWY 351- DIXIE

 Evacuations and Sheltering:

-Mandatory Evacuation Orders: There are currently no mandatory evacuation orders in place.
-Estimated number of people impacted by evacuations is zero.
+Mandatory Evacuation Orders: There are currently no active mandatory evacuation orders for this incident.
+The estimated number of people impacted by evacuations is zero.

-Evacuation Warnings: There are no active evacuation warnings.
+Evacuation Warnings: There are no active evacuation warnings in place.

 Road and Infrastructure Closures:

-- Emergency officials request that the public continue to avoid the immediate area to allow fire personnel to operate safely and effectively.
-Motorists are urged to use extreme caution when traveling near the fire zone due to heavy smoke and reduced visibility, particularly during the late overnight and early morning hours.
+- Motorists are urged to use extreme caution when traveling in the area due to heavy, lingering smoke.
+Visibility may be significantly reduced, especially during the late overnight and early morning hours.

 For more information, visit: